zofe/rapyd-laravel/README.md

 `php artisan asset:publish zofe/rapyd`

-then you need to add this to your view's header,  to let rapyd add runtime assets in page:
+then you need to add this to your views,  to let rapyd add runtime assets:

 ```php
 <head>